 Sheila, I will take every possible class you teach that I can get to.
 Your insight, knowledge, and incredible warmth and encouragement made our class the highlight of all those I’ve ever taken.
 Can’t thank you enough. ~ Shirley Clukey

 This has been the most wonderful and challenging workshop I’ve ever taken.
 You introduced me to authors, techniques and mind-blowing assignments.
 Before this workshop, I would have never thought of writing a memoir in an essay format.
 You taught me a very powerful lesson of how writing to myself through a historical figure (very mysterious) can heal the spirit within, softly approaching life’s most heart wrenching problems on paper.
 I can’t wait to sign up for another one of your thought provoking workshops online. ~ Cheryl Kesling

 I have taken several online courses with relatively famous women writers, and you have been the most giving and involved with genuine feedback and follow-through.
 I thank you for that.
 I have learned from reading your remarks to others and the assignments have been thought-provoking and challenging—just the right mix for an aspiring writer. ~ Lori Talarico

 Week One: A Short Study in Prose Poetry

 Many writers are “afraid of poetry” and wonder what a prose poem is.
 Reading many samples, we’ll investigate the form, diminish fear of writing in it and see how helpful understanding prose poetry is for writing short.

 Assignment: The instructor will provide model poems and a selection of exercises to help participants shape their own prose poem or prose poem influenced prose.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after class finishes revision.